mttchrry/FSND-P4-Design-A-Game/Skeleton Project Guess-a-Number/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#Full Stack Nanodegree Project 4 - Connect 4 games.

-## Set-Up Instructions:
-1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
- Deploy your application.

 ##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+This is an implementation of the classic Connect 4 game, where each player alternates dropping different colored chips (identified as 1's or 2's for our purposes) into a 7x7 veritical grid, where the user can only choose a column and the chip automatically falls to the lowest unoccupied space (represented by a 0) Each game begins with a all spaces empty, and user1 goes first, followed by user2, and alternating from there.

+The winner is the first player to get 4 chips in a row, either virtically, horizontally, or diagonally across the grid.
+I'm alloting points based on the number of unnoccupied spaces at the end of the game, so that winning in less moves is rewarded more.
+If there is no winner after a move, the message will be who's turn is up next.
+If the game is won, turns are no longer allowed, and the message congratulates the user name of the winner.

-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Connect 4 games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.